Brucephalus/Textbooks/Prosocial.md

 Grudges rot from the inside.
 You don’t need them to remember the lesson.
 You don’t need them to stay strong.
 What you need is clarity.
 And clarity can’t coexist with bitterness.
 So let it go—not to let them off the hook, but to _unhook yourself_.
 The man who walks light walks far.

-Expansion of Topic **8.1.2.2 Grudges Keep You Reactive, Not Strategic** results in meaningful, non-speculative substance and is within scope.

 ##### 8.1.2.2 Grudges Keep You Reactive, Not Strategic

 When you cling to a grudge, you give someone else _control_ over your focus.
 You’re reacting to them, not acting from your own code.
 Every second you spend stewing about what someone did to you is a second they still own your mind.
 That’s not dominance—it’s distraction.
 Strategic men don’t get sidetracked by petty beef.
 They ask: _“Will this fight build me?”_ If the answer is no, they walk.